Most loyalty programs don’t fail because customers opt out.

 The Hidden Cost of Loyalty Friction

 When customers have to think about how to use a program, participation slows.
-The reward becomes theoretical instead of motivating.
-Over time, loyalty shifts from influencing behavior to simply existing in the background.
+Rewards become theoretical instead of motivating.
+Over time, loyalty shifts from actively influencing behavior to quietly existing in the background.

-This is where brands lose momentum without realizing it.
+This is where brands lose momentum—often without realizing it.

 Participation Is the Real Loyalty Metric